‘Entangled 05’ 2026: wool fibre, thread, fabric; 40cm x 40cm

-Rediscovery has become another theme in my work, re-connecting me with my first degree in Classics and Greek Archaeology, a subject area defined by loss, recovery and re-discovery.
-What first interested me as a child was the idea that you could reconstruct something from silent fragments, often of everyday items.
+My practices are also linked by the theme of rediscovery, re-connecting me with my study of Classics and Greek Archaeology, a subject area defined by loss, recovery and re-discovery.
+Even as a child I was fascinated by the idea that you could reconstruct something from silent fragments, often of everyday items.

-I circle round these themes of forgetting, re-discovering, constructing and re-constructing, casting new light on our shared world.
+I circle round these themes of constructing and re-constructing, forgetting and re-discovering,.

 We shall not cease from exploration